input-output-hk/essential-cardano-content/content/video/why-cornucopias-will-see-success.md

 ---
-title: Why Cornucopias Will See Success
+title: Why Cornucopias will see success
 tags:
   - Metaverse
   - NFT